esacup2016/esacup2016.github.io/pages/costs.md

 menu-rank: 6
 ---

-The final price per boat is not fixed, it depends on the number of registrations.
+The final price per boat is not fixed yet, it depends on the number of registrations.
 Moreover, negotiations with sponsors are still ongoing and might further reduce the costs for participants.